 Duomo Rooftop

 There are separate entrances to reach the rooftops at the northeast and southeast ends of the building called the elevator entrances.
 If you wish to climb to the rooftop, then the stairs are located between the side door and the elevator entrance.
+You can easily spot the entrances at the back of the Milan Cathedral building.

 Once on the rooftop terrace of the Milan Cathedral, you will enjoy the most unforgettable experience, with sweeping views of the skyline and a close-up view of the statues and spires of the cathedral.
 It allows an appreciation for the craftsmanship of the sculptures and the extent of the details.
 On clear days, you can view the Alps from the rooftop.
-From the first level of the rooftop, stairs lead to another level which gives you a closer look at the golden statue of Madonnina.

 Duomo Di Milano Crypt